jfjlaros/simpleRPC/docs/protocol.rst

 Method discovery
 ----------------

-Method discovery is initiated by the host by writing one byte with the value ``0xff`` to the serial device.
+Method discovery is initiated by the host by writing one byte with value ``0xff`` to the serial device.

-The device will respond with a list of method descriptions delimited by an end of line signature (``0x0d0a``).
+The device will respond with a list of method descriptions delimited by an end of line signature (``\n``).
 The list is terminated by an additional end of line signature.

-Each method description consists of a C-style function signature enclosed in brackets followed by a documentation string.
+Each method description consists of a struct_ formatted function signature and a documentation string separated by a ``;``.
+The function signature starts with a struct formatted return type (if any), followed by a ``:`` and a space delimited list of struct formatted parameter types.
 The format of the documentation string is described in the :doc:`usage_device` section.

 Remote procedure call